Are Carpet Tiles the Right Choice for Your Next Design Project?

 Before you order your carpet, consult out our guide “The Main Problems You Will Face With Carpets – and How to Overcome Them.”

 Before you dive into your carpet tiles installation, be sure you have a plan.
-While carpet tiles make installation much easier and planning is certainly less of a headache, it is still a good idea to talk out the details of your installation with your floor fitter and supplier before getting started.
+While carpet tiles make installation much easier and planning is certainly less of a headache, it's still a good idea to talk out the details of your installation with your floor fitter and supplier before getting started.
 We suggest that you prepare a carpet placement plan and have your carpet supplier check it to ensure all details are correct.

 So you've placed your order and you're ready to install your carpet tiles.
 Before delivery, though, make sure you have all relevant details from your supplier and installer.
 Sometimes you need to account for a 24-hour wait time for your carpet to